 On Wednesdays at 10:30 am, the Pope holds a general audience in St. Peter’s Square (if he is in Rome).
 Tickets are free.
 Click here for full details.

-Is the Roma Pass Worth It?
+Are the Travel Passes Worth It?

 The Roma Pass is a card that offers reduced prices into many sites in Rome and unlimited access to the public transportation network.
 The 48-hour pass gives you free access into your first site and the 72-hour pass gives you free access into your first two sites.